• Skip to main content

 How to make vegan palak paneer ?

-You can make palak paneer vegan (dairy free), by using tofu instead of paneer.
-In place of cream, use coconut milk or cashew cream.
+Instead of dairy cream, use coconut milk or cashew cream.
 Cashew cream is made by soaking cashews in hot water to soften them up & then blending with water to get smooth silky creamy texture.
 Rest of the recipe & method will remain the same.

 • Dal Palak (Spinach Lentils)